DV

 Strategy & risk

-BLOX tracks Basket (Equity portfolio focused on crypto-related companies) with a crypto approach, while ULTY tracks Basket (High Volatility stocks) using a covered call strategy.
+BLOX tracks Basket (Equity portfolio focused on crypto-related companies) with an options approach, while ULTY tracks Basket (High Volatility stocks) with a covered call approach.
+Beta is 3.1121 for BLOX and 1.3581 for ULTY, indicating ULTY is less volatile relative to the market.

 Fund details